LeeJoonJie/task-manager/UserGuide.md

 ### 3.9 Change Page Layout

-Click the 'Layout' button in the Homepage.
+Click the 'Layout' button in the Home page.
-Toggle between four different layouts to display your tasks on the Homepage.
+Toggle between four layouts to display your tasks on the Home page.

 ![Layout fields](images/layout_fields.png)